scipopt/CSIP/README.md

 [![Join the chat at https://gitter.im/leethargo/CSIP](https://badges.gitter.im/leethargo/CSIP.svg)](https://gitter.im/leethargo/CSIP?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-An optionated interface to the [SCIP](http://scip.zib.de/) solver in the C language.
+An opinionated interface to the [SCIP](http://scip.zib.de/) solver in the C language.
 A restricted subset of the features is chosen, with the goal of making SCIP more accessible to novice users and other programming languages.